-- The mayor shall make all appointments to council standing committees, subject to the approval of the council.
+- A. General - 1.
+The mayor shall make all appointments to council standing committees, subject to the approval of the council.
 The mayor shall make all appointments to council ad hoc committees. - 2.
 A standing committee is a permanent committee of the council established to consider subjects of a particular class, with regularly scheduled meeting dates and times. - 3.
-An ad hoc committee is a temporary committee of the council established for a special purpose and of limited duration. - Standing and ad hoc committees have fact-finding, informative, and recommendatory powers only, and such other powers delegated by the council. - 5.
+An ad hoc committee is a temporary committee of the council established for a special purpose and of limited duration. - 4.
+Standing and ad hoc committees have fact-finding, informative, and recommendatory powers only, and such other powers delegated by the council. - 5.
 The council intends that council committees, to the extent possible, conduct a full hearing on any matter referred to that committee before the committee refers the matter back to the council. - 6.
-The city clerk shall maintain and keep on file a list of the standing committees, ad hoc committees, regional organizations, and joint powers agencies to which council members are appointed.

-B. Standing Committees

-- 1. General Guidelines - a.
-Standing committee appointments shall be made by the mayor each January. - b.
-Standing committees shall meet in the council chamber to allow for videostreaming and website access of meetings. - c.
-Standing committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04).
-Standing committee agendas shall be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04), stating the time and place of the meeting and the subject matters to be discussed. - d.
-A council member who is not a member of the standing committee may attend a standing committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - e.
+The city clerk shall maintain and keep on file a list of the standing committees, ad hoc committees, regional organizations, and joint powers agencies to which councilmembers are appointed. - B. Council Standing Committees - I. General Guidelines - a.
+Standing committee appointments shall be made by the mayor each at the beginning of each calendar year or as necessary. - b.
+Standing committees shall meet at the city hall complex. - c.
+Standing committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code § 4.04).
+Standing committee agendas shall be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code Chapter 4.04), stating the time and place of the meeting and the subject matters to be discussed. - d.
+A councilmember who is not a member of the standing committee may attend a standing committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - e.
 Except as provided in subsection f, all items on a standing committee's agenda must first be referred to the committee by the council for review, with a recommendation returned to the council within 120 days, subject to the exceptions set forth below or as otherwise modified by the council.